|

 had set up a Welcome Home Party as well as Police and Fire

 escort for CPL Mihalo to the VFW post in Naperville.
+Unfortunately, only six months

 later Tony was taken away from us at the young age of 23 while

 supporting combat operations in Helmand Province, Afghanistan.
+He died a hero and he lived

 a hero. |